mssola/terraform/README.md

   * `<component name>_memory`

     The amount of memory to be assigned to the given component in MB.
-Possible options for components are: `etcd`, `master`, `minion` and `salt`.
+Possible options for components are: `master`, `minion` and `salt`.
 The default value is 512 MB.
 Moreover, if you want to setup the same value for all of them, you can use the `memory` shortcut. **Note**: this only works for the libvirt setup.
 Support for openstack is still being worked.

   * `docker_reg_mirror`